dhiltonp/hexbright/README.md

 ---

    Be aware that this library is a work in progress.
+In particular,<br>
-In particular, the accelerometer api will change, and power consumption has not been optimized.
+*  the accelerometer api will change
+*  power consumption ~~has not been optimized~~ [is about as good as it is going to get](https://github.com/dhiltonp/hexbright/tree/master/experiments/power_draw#optimizing-power-draw).

 Enjoy!